JuliaMolSim/Molly.jl/docs/src/documentation.md

 If you are not using units then no quantities can have Unitful annotations and you are responsible for ensuring a consistent unit system.
 Whilst you occasionally may run into friction with dimension mismatches, using units has the major advantages of catching whole classes of errors and letting you physically interpret the numbers in your system.
 The performance overhead of using units is minimal.
-Units are not currently compatible with differentiable simulations.
+Units are not fully compatible with Enzyme, though simple cases may work.

 All your interaction types need to return the same units of force and energy or the simulation will not run.
 By default these are `kJ * mol^-1 * nm^-1` for force and `kJ * mol^-1` for energy, but this can be changed using the `force_units` and `energy_units` arguments to [`System`](@ref) and some interactions.